Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 For brands that only need more volume basics, this is probably not the answer.
 For teams without a defined use case, it can become noise.
 For assortments already crowded with unclear middle products, it may add more confusion than value.

-But for brands that need a bridge between polos and layers, or want a warmer-weather silhouette with more structure and more distinction than a standard top, short sleeve 1/4 zip pullovers can be a very real opportunity.
+But for brands that need a bridge between polos and layers, or want a warm-weather silhouette with more structure and more distinction than a standard top, short sleeve 1/4 zip pullovers can be a very real opportunity.

 Not because they will dominate the line.